Ripu110/Ripu110/README.md

 ![RipuDamanSingh ](https://user-images.githubusercontent.com/17245430/147405404-9e748ce2-22c0-4f1f-9d6b-a06b06f10d8f.png)

 ### Hi there 👋,
-#### I'm RipuDaman from India, and I do web development.
+#### I'm RipuDaman from New Delhi,India and I do web development.
 I really enjoy learning languages and frameworks like php and Larevel, as well as work in WordPress.
 I also have working knowledge of Digital Marketing in general.